Purdue University - West Lafayette Student Branch

 Members of the Executive Committee serving in multiple roles are limited to one vote on each matter being considered by the committee.

-The President and Treasurer may jointly approve purchases for goods or services that benefit the whole membership of IEEE.
+The President and Treasurer must jointly approve purchases for goods or services that benefit the whole membership of IEEE valued at more than 100 USD.

 Purchases specific to each committee made in full with committee funds lie with that committee and outside this purview.